HUMAN CAPITAL STUDY (BKL)

 First phase of BKL project was conducted from 2009 till 2015.

 First edition: I edition (2011-2014) of the Human Capital Study covered: population study (17,2 thousands per year), employers' research (16 thousands per year), job offers analysis, companies research as well as training institutuions, study of pupils and students (2 waves - each for 32 thousands).

 Since 2016 the II edition of the study begun.
-It is planned to conduct 3 waves of cross-sectional research (large sample surveys), 3 additional waves of panel study, which will result in general insight in the labour market situation (see the graph below). and sectorial studies (combined qualitative and quantative research), which will result in the extensive informatnion for 3 selected industry sectors ( finance, tourism and IT).
+It is planned to conduct 3 waves of cross-sectional research (large sample surveys), 3 additional waves of panel study, which will result in general insight on the labour market situation (graph below) and sectorial studies (combined qualitative and quantative research), which will result in the extensive informatnion for 3 selected industry sectors (finance, tourism and IT).

-More information - Polish Agency for Enterprise Development: https://www.parp.gov.pl/component/site/site/bilans-kapitalu-ludzkiego
+More information on the website of Polish Agency for Enterprise Development: https://www.parp.gov.pl/component/site/site/bilans-kapitalu-ludzkiego

 SCHEDULE OF THE RESEACH - HUMAN CAPITAL STUDY (BKL IInd edition)